zuozhenggh/learning-library/data-management-library/database/hybrid-adg/deploy-adg-lvm/deploy-adg-lvm.md

-## Copy the Password File to the Cloud host
+## Step 2: Copy the Password File to the Cloud host

 As **oracle** user, copy the on-premise database password file to cloud host `$ORACLE_HOME/dbs` directory.